bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 before and after treatment is the trend (T) only.
 So, if we assume that T is the same for both states, we can decrease T, that was measured from the control state, from T + E in order to isolate the causal effect E.

+    # Table 1: The basic concept of diff-in-diff

 ![](https://raw.githubusercontent.com/bmagalhaes/ECO395M-Final-Project/master/4.0-table1.png)